mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 **Description:** The `swapExactOutput` function does not include any sort of slippage protection.
 This function is similar to what is done in `TSwapPool::swapExactInput`, where the function specifies a `minOutputAmount`, the `swapExactOutput` function should specify a `maxInputAmount`.

-**Impact:** If market conditions change before the transaciton processes, the user could get a much worse swap.
+**Impact:** If market conditions change before the transaction processes, the user could get a much worse swap.

 **Proof of Concept:**
 1. The price of 1 WETH right now is 1,000 USDC